 Simply speaking, that means that you could buy a plot of land without owning the mineral rights to that land.
 As a result, the person or organization who owns the mineral rights could potentially use the surface area of your land to access their minerals.
+Often this looks like injection wells being drilled and trucks and pumpers transporting equipment and minerals across your land.

-Originally, all mineral and surface rights would have been owned by the same person but over time as owners sold property they reserved the minerals in areas where oil and gas production was occurring.
+Originally all mineral and surface rights would have been owned by the same person but over time as owners sold property they reserved the minerals in areas where oil and gas production was occurring.
 While a title company can conduct a title search that should show what mineral reservations and mineral deeds have been filed of record, in order to determine the current ownership of a mineral estate that has been severed from the surface estate, you may need to obtain a title opinion or abstract from an attorney.
 If no prior mineral reservations or conveyances exist, and the seller isn't reserving any minerals themselves, then the mineral ownership should transfer with the sale.